Necrophilia: History

 In the ancient world, sailors returning corpses to their home country were often accused of necrophilia.
 Singular accounts of necrophilia in history are sporadic, though written records suggest the practice was present within Ancient Egypt.
-Herodotus writes in The Histories that, to discourage intercourse with a corpse, ancient Egyptians left deceased beautiful women to decay for "three or four days" before giving them to the embalmers.
-Herodotus also alluded to suggestions that the Greek tyrant Periander had defiled the corpse of his wife, employing a metaphor: "Periander baked his bread in a cold oven."
-Acts of necrophilia are depicted on ceramics from the Moche culture, which reigned in northern Peru from the first to eighth-century CE.
+Herodotus writes in The Histories that, to discourage intercourse with a corpse, ancient Egyptians left the corpses of particularly high-ranking or beautiful women to decay for "three or four days" before giving them to the embalmers.
+Herodotus also alluded to suggestions that Periander had defiled the corpse of his wife, employing a metaphor that the tyrant "baked his bread in a cold oven."
+Hittite law from the 16th century BC through to the 13th century BC explicitly permitted sex with the dead.

+Necrophilia against men is depicted on ceramics from the Moche culture, which reigned in northern Peru from the first to eighth-century CE.
 A common theme in these artifacts is the masturbation of a male skeleton by a living woman.
-Hittite law from the 16th century BC through to the 13th century BC explicitly permitted sex with the dead.
 In what is now Northeast China, the ethnic Xianbei emperor Murong Xi (385–407) of the Later Yan state had intercourse with the corpse of his beloved empress Fu Xunying after the latter was already cold and put into the coffin.

 In Renaissance Italy, following the reputed moral collapse brought about by the Black Death and before the Roman Inquisition of the Counter-Reformation, literature was replete with sexual references; these include necrophilia, as in the epic poem Orlando Innamorato by Matteo Maria Boiardo, first published in 1483.

 In a notorious modern example, American serial killer Jeffrey Dahmer was a necrophiliac.
 Dahmer wanted to create a sex slave who would mindlessly consent to whatever he wanted.
 When his attempts failed, and his male victim died, he would keep the corpse until it decomposed beyond recognition, masturbating and performing sexual intercourse on the body.
 He would perform sexual activities before and after murdering his victims.
 Dahmer explained that he only killed his victims because he did not want them to leave.
 Other modern necrophiliacs include Scottish serial killer Dennis Nilsen, and English David Fuller, who is considered the worst offender of this kind in English legal history.